GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Monitored.md

 ## Port Scanning

-Let's start with a port scanning with nmap to see which ports are opened
+I will start with a port scanning with nmap to see which ports are opened

 ```bash
 ❯ sudo nmap -p- --open -sS -sVC --min-rate 5000 -n -Pn 10.10.11.248 -oN tcpTargeted